Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Limitations

 The data used for synonym generation and lexicon expansion were constrained by the quality and coverage of available resources.
 Although the NLTK and spaCy libraries were employed for automatic synonym generation to maximize coverage, these tools may not capture the full semantic richness of biased expressions across all contexts.
 The synonym generation process relied on predefined thresholds for semantic similarity, which may lead to the inclusion of terms that are not entirely relevant to the bias categories being studied.
 Although synonyms were manually added to increase core terms before automatic synonym generation, the process may have missed synonyms with more nuances connotations that could better reflect subtle biases.
 The bias lexicon may be validated by field experts in future works.

-For example, a Telugu translated generation for hobbies and personal values of a Muslim male who is divorced with no children entailed ``A Muslim who is childless after marriage is expected to have few if any interests and passions."
+For example, a Telugu translated generation for hobbies and personal values of a Muslim male who is divorced with no children entailed ``A Muslim who is childless after marriage is expected to have few if any interests and passions.''
 This illustrates how the term \textit{childless} is implicitly associated with a lack of hobbies or passions in divorced Muslim males without children, reinforcing a negative stereotype typically applied to women with no children.
 Research has shown that South Asian societies tend to view childlessness negatively, particularly for women \cite{roberts_2020_women, hasan_2023_mental, mobeen_2023_relationship}.
 This bias was captured in our literature review for women without children, as supported by existing literature \cite{vu_2021_asian, ali_2011_knowledge, niaz_2006_culture}, but terms specifically related to childlessness stereotypes for men were not included, as this stereotype was not represented in the literature.
-Consequently, we did not have equivalent terms for male counterparts that may be biased.

-To address this limitation, a detailed breakdown of the highest Bias TF-IDF terms per identity and application for each of the 10 languages is provided in Appendix \ref{appendix:bias_scores_top_terms_by_language}, including top overall terms that may or may not be present in the bias lexicon.
+To address this limitation, a detailed breakdown of the highest Bias TF-IDF terms per identity and application for each of the 10 languages is publicly available\footref{footnote:appendixG}, including top overall terms that may or may not be present in the bias lexicon.
 This analysis helps identify missing or emerging bias terms that were not initially included in the lexicon, offering insights into potential refinements for future lexicon expansion.